sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 {{< /code >}}

 The `generate` subcommand generates the static API in a temporary directory, `/tmp/generated-api/`.

-These catalog builds are versioned so that every previous iteration is available.

-The catalog-api tool generates builds into a checksum-based output directory structure.
-The path to the latest or production Catalog API content is managed by a `version.json` file (in this example, the file would be https://catalog.sensu.io/version.json) that instructs the Sensu web UI to load API contents from the specified checksum subdirectory.
-For example:
+To specify a different temporary directory, use the `--temp-dir` command line flag:

-{{< code text >}}
+{{< code shell >}}
-{
-  "release_sha256": "d0e2ba810c3d546c82121406fb5f214e66aeb7fe9026706f9a7391463cf4da19",
-  "last_updated": 1657574563
-}
+../catalog-api/catalog-api catalog generate --temp-dir /tmp/2523661925/release
 {{< /code >}}

 ## Publish the static API to an endpoint

-Once you have generated the static API, you can serve the output on any HTTP service and publish it to any endpoint.
+Once you generate your private catalog in a temporary directory, you can serve the output on any HTTP service and publish it to any endpoint.
+For example, you can copy the private catalog contents from the temporary directory to a storage service and use a content delivery network (CDN) to serve the content from your storage service to the endpoint URL.

 The only requirement is that the endpoint URL must be fetchable for your web UI users.
 The web UI fetches catalog content from your endpoint; the Sensu backend does not serve any of the catalog content.